 29#.
 Choose Sleek, Handleless Cabinetry

-For a truly minimalist kitchen or storage wall, choose “push-to-open” doors that eliminate the need for visible handles or knobs.
-This creates a smooth, flat surface that looks like an architectural feature rather than just a storage unit.
+For a truly minimalist kitchen or storage wall, choose push-to-open doors that eliminate visible handles.
+This creates a smooth, flat surface that looks like an architectural feature within your home.

-The lack of hardware keeps the lines of the room clean and prevents the space from feeling too busy or industrial.
-Streamlining surfaces is one of the top Japandi Home Secrets: Everything You Need To Know.
+The lack of hardware keeps the lines of the room clean and very visually restful.
+You prevent the space from feeling too busy or industrial by hiding your storage behind.

 30#.
 Decorate with Neutral Abstract Art